 Please note that some links may be affiliate links from which we may earn a commission.
 This is at no extra cost to you and keeps The Coffee Suite running.
 Thank you.

 Too often we are told, as consumers, that whatever we eat or drink can have dire consequences.
-Coffee is one of those products that for some reason is always hovering around at the top of the things-that-are-likely-to-kill-you-early one week, when another study will dismiss that claim the following week.
-Ultimately, it leaves us coffee drinkers with two choices.
-Either ignore them completely and carry on regardless, or listen to the doomsayers, and carry on regardless!
-All is not lost however, there is good news waiting to be discovered in the article below where we ask, ‘Is coffee good for your heart?’.
+Coffee is one of those products that for some reason is always hovering around at the top of the things-that-are-likely-to-kill-you-early one week, then another study will dismiss that claim the following week.
+So, is coffee good for your heart?